Being A Design Experimenter

 Fixing the top of the funnel is still a concern but that’s a marketing problem now.
 Much less of a concern than ensuring we have a proper on-board flow that gives our users exactly what they expect.

-We decided to keep running the experiment through to versions 2.4, and 2.5.
+We decided to implement split B across the platform for versions 2.4, and 2.5.
 The metrics speak for themselves.

 While this shows how instinct plays a big part in the design experimentation process, it also shows how the research and the metrics are key to understanding how good those instincts are.